-As a result of performing the above, we identified expected credit loss provision as a key audit matter related to the potential risk of fraud.
+As a result of performing the above, we identified Expected credit loss on loans and advances to customers as a key audit matter related to the potential risk of fraud.
 The key audit matters section of our report explains the matter in more detail and also describes the specific procedures we performed in response to that key audit matter.